alanesq/esp32cam-demo/README.md

 Notes
 -----

+See the test procedure at the end of the sketch for several demos of what you can do

 You can see an example Processing sketch for displaying the raw rgb data from this sketch<br>
 here: https://github.com/alanesq/esp32cam-demo/blob/master/Misc/displayRGB.pde
 This would read in a file created from the Arduino command:   client.write(rgb, ARRAY_LENGTH);